NotARoomba/SimpleFlightController/GUIDE.md

 Now that we have the components that we are going to use, let's start importing them into our project.

-Although KiCad has a large selection of components, it still is a bit outdated and there are tons of chips that we would have to import in order to use them.
-Thankfully there is a library called [`easyeda2kicad.py`](https://github.com/uPesy/easyeda2kicad.py) that can import these components from LCSC for us.
+Although KiCad has a large selection of components, it is still a bit outdated and there are tons of chips that we would have to import in order to use them.
+Thankfully, there is a library called [`easyeda2kicad.py`](https://github.com/uPesy/easyeda2kicad.py) that can import these components from LCSC for us.

-I have made a simple helper script to import all of the LCSC ID's from a text file so all you have to do is append the part numbers and run the script again.
+I have made a simple helper script to import all of the LCSC IDs from a text file, so all you have to do is append the part numbers and run the script again.

 ## Adding Custom Parts